If you want to re-invent the exterior of your house, wood siding will turn heads for many years to come.

 Keep in mind that if you install natural cedar shingles or shakes you will have greater risk of blow off, rot, mold, insect and moisture infiltration.
 Wood siding is also more difficult, time consuming and costly to maintain and replace.
 To avoid this hassle, you can get the look of wood shakes in a number of synthetic materials, such as vinyl and fiber cement.

-However, you should keep in mind that the gorgeous silver grey shades of aged unpainted cedar are not possible to replicate using synthetic products.
+However, you should keep in mind that the gorgeous silver grey shades of aged unpainted cedar are not possible to replicate using synthetic products, such as vinyl siding or Hardie Plank fiber cement.
 So if this is the look you ultimately want for your house, you need to install real cedar shakes.

 Expect to spend $2-5 per sq.ft. on materials alone.